 Students working under faculty mentorship are able to engage in supervised research activities in the BioScience Research Laboratory (BRSL), the Human Physiology Laboratory (HPL), as well as in other areas of creative scholarship including but not limited to population/public health, medical education, retrospective studies, clinical case reports, and literature reviews.
 Typically research experiences for students begin after the first semester of study to allow time for new students to adjust to the rigors of the medical school curriculum.
-An intense summer research experience is available for rising second and third year students.
+An intense summer research experience is available for rising second- and third-year students.
 Students in third or fourth year may choose research as a non-clinical elective conducted under the supervision of an approved Burrell College faculty mentor.
+Directed Research electives are also available to students in good academic standing.